 At this point, you have come closer to the performance testing, in a conceptual level.
 Now let’s move away from this example and into some useful information regarding this topic.

 Both load testing and browser-based testing are essential for evaluating website performance.
 However, they target different aspects of the system.
-Load testing focusing on server-side components and browser-based testing concentrating on the user experience.
+Load testing focuses on server-side components, and browser-based testing concentrates on the user experience.

 Browser-based (Front-End)